franciscosuca/onlineCv/project-plan.md

 ✅- Add Hambuger menu for small screens

-# v1.2.0
+# v1.2.1

-## Non-user Features
+✅- Add semantic release to the project

-🚧- Add semantic release to the project?
+🚧 - Setup Semantic for auto-generating a changelog

 # v1.2.1